saypop/courier-kata/README.md

 _At this point I envisaged an interface that gives the user the option to: add new parcels to a batch or return the cost output of the batch.
 Which gives rise to four more classes._
 4. A Menu class: instances of which contain the instructions for each stage of the user journey and methods that return those steps;
-5. A Validater class: instances of which receive and share input from the user;
+5. A Validater class: instances of which validate input from the user;
 6. A Compiler class: instances of which generate the objects that need to be printed as outputs; and
 7. A Printer class: instances of which prints out instructions from the menu and results from the calculator.
+8. A Receiver class: which gets inputs from the user.

 _While completing this task I found that it would be useful to have another class._
-8. A Sizer class: instances of which will have a method that takes a parcel object and return the appropriate size based on the dimensions of the parcel.
+9. A Sizer class: instances of which will have a method that takes a parcel object and return the appropriate size based on the dimensions of the parcel.

 _Then of course I need a class to bring it all together._
-9. A Controller class: instances of which will create all the instances of other classes and make them interact logically.
+10. A Controller class: instances of which will create all the instances of other classes and make them interact logically.

 ### Task 1 Challenges
-I took my time with task, I've assumed that I will need to make changes to my code base in later challenges so I wrote SOLID code to make that process as easy as possible.
+I took my time with task (it took me about 6 hours in total), I've assumed that I will need to make changes to my code base in later challenges so I wrote SOLID code to make that process as easy as possible.
 I wrote 9 classes, 77 tests and 357 lines of code with 100% coverage.
 So aside from the volume of work I did for this task, the toughest part was mocking the calculator and sizer classes when building the compiler.
 I came to a good solution but it did take some time.
 You can see how I solved this by looking at the doubles in the compiler.spec and helper.rb files.